PoCInnovation/Workshops/security/README.md

 *  Realize a blind sql injection
 *  Exploit a CVE on Sequelize

-## :computer: workshop-system

-You will learn to detect and exploit bad configurations in Unix systems.
-Part of the exercices are also what we call pyjail (aka restricted python interpreters).
-Your goal in each step is to get a shell with higher rights than yours.

-## :repeat: workshop-forensic

-Forensic is all the techniques you can use to evaluate the consequences of an attack.
-In this workshop, we will use volatility tool to learn to analyze an infected memory dump.

 # Solutions

 The solutions of each workshop can be found in their corresponding solutions.zip, where the password is `doureallywanttogiveup??`